 Another reason for the heightened mise en scène is there really was a housewife-turned-comic that helped transform the profession for generations to come.
 Mrs. Maisel is not quite her story, but former vaudeville singer and dancer Jean Carroll, née Celine Zeigman, was a perfectly coiffed 1950s New York housewife who delivered her dry, husband-baiting barbs in glamorous outfits at top comedy clubs and on The Ed Sullivan Show.
 Moms Mabley was the first woman to perfect this kind of solo nightclub act, but Carroll never performed in character.
 By playing herself and using the details of her daily life as material, she directly influenced Phyllis Diller, Joan Rivers and countless other women stand-up comics in a direct line to Sarah Silverman and Amy Schumer.
 Sherman-Palladino folds aspects of all those later comics, who broke boundaries of their own, back into her own fictional pioneer, Midge Maisel.

-For VFX supervisor Lesley Robson-Foster, helping to tell this full-color feminist story is a welcome and logical next step in a career that has flourished on shows like Sex in the City, Ugly Betty and the miniseries Mildred Pierce, not to mention on The Sopranos, The Wire, Boardwalk Empire and Vinyl.
+For VFX supervisor Lesley Robson-Foster, helping to tell this full-color feminist story is a welcome and logical next step in a career that has flourished on shows like Sex and the City, Ugly Betty and the miniseries Mildred Pierce, not to mention on The Sopranos, The Wire, Boardwalk Empire and Vinyl.
 Because she is also a DGA director and a Local 600 IATSE DP, Robson-Foster regularly uses those skills on set at various stages of the production and post process.
 We spoke about how this has expanded her role as a VFX supervisor, the importance of an on-set VFX team and where you might spot her team’s work—if you look hard enough.

 StudioDaily: What brought you to this project?
 And were you a Gilmore Girls fan?